How To Repair Your Credit?

 Step 3: Pay Off Collections, If..

 Before you pay off a collection, ask the company to give you a Deletion Letter.
 You want the collection to be paid AND removed from your credit.
+If they won’t, we would still suggest paying off the collection and then dispute the account with the credit bureaus after the payment has been made.

 Step 4: Negotiate Payoffs